 September 5, USS Columbia recently moored outboard the USS Emory S. Land (AS 39) at Alpha Wharf in Apra Harbor, Guam, for a Fleet Maintenance Availability (FMAV); Brief stop in Yokosuka on Sept.
 13.

-October 25, The Columbia moored at Berth 13S in Fleet Activities Yokosuka for a scheduled port call.
+October 25, The Columbia moored at Berth 13S in Fleet Activities Yokosuka for a week-long upkeep.

 November 18, USS Columbia moored at Wharf S1A on Joint Base Pearl Harbor-Hickam after completing a six-month deployment.